lucaspbordignon/dotfiles/README.md

 - vim (the only choice)
 - zshell
 ## Installing
-As easy as make a good coffee with great beans.
+As easy as making a good coffee with great beans.
 Simply run ```./apply``` and the script will clone, install and move the dependencies for the configs.

 Note: you must have vim and zshell installed to note the differences.